Physics and pre-engineeringJohn Ross Buschert, Department Chair, Professor of Physics

 Upon graduation, the physics major is prepared for graduate study in physics or engineering.
 Other possibilities include science secondary education or the combination of a physics baccalaureate degree with a master’s degree in business administration, as background for a management career in technology and engineering industries.
 Study of physics also provides the training and experience for careers in biophysics, neurosciences and many careers beyond the standard boundaries of science and engineering.

 Goshen physics majors who have chosen to pursue a graduate degree have an excellent graduate school admission rate.
 More than 70 percent of the physics majors elect this path.
 Individual professors at research universities have testified to the excellent preparation received at Goshen College.
-Recent Goshen graduates have chosen schools such as Purdue University, Princeton University, the University of Notre Dame, Carnegie-Mellon University, Case Western Reserve University, the Pennsylvania State University, and Vanderbilt University.
+Recent Goshen graduates have chosen schools such as Purdue University, Princeton University, the University of Notre Dame, Drexel University, Pennsylvania State University, Northwestern University, and the University of Illionis.

 Engineering 3-2 program